solid/odi-governance/README.md

 #### **ODI Governance Structure**

 Last October, ODI took responsibility for the stewardship of Solid.
-This means that Solid sits as an initiative within the ODI structure.
+This means that Solid sits as an initiative within the ODI [structure](https://theodi.org/about-the-odi/the-odi-team/) and [governance](https://theodi.org/our-policies/governance-statement/).

 The ODI is a UK based not for profit organisation founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt.
 Sir Tim (President) and Sir Nigel (Chair) are the **founding members** of the ODI.
 They are supported by a **Board of Directors** which consists of the following members: